SuperPypok/DiscordBots/README.md

 This tool is just for improve your programming knowledge, so nothing abuse of this program is not related to the developer!

 ## About:
 A bot that spams text that the user has given it in a given channel.
-The bot also endlessly creates new text channels, the name can also be set to your own.
+The bot also endlessly creates new text channels, the name can also be set to your own. <br/> Video: https://youtu.be/NC9CW0VwpEY

 ## IMPORTANT:
 Enable these settings in your bot before running the code.